|

 dialogue taking place which should resolve any remaining concerns

-and it is recognised by all parties that agreement on this is in
+and it is recognised by all parties that agreement on this is

-the interests of UNISON as a whole.
+in the interests of UNISON as a whole.

-B. Report from the Standing Orders Committee on Reference Back
+B. Report from the Standing Orders Committee on Reference

-on Point 7 of the Second Report
+Back on Point 7 of the Second Report

-Conference, this morning you agreed a reference back from the West
+Conference, this morning you agreed a reference back from the

-of their effect on the Affiliated Political Fund.
+of order because of their effect on the Affiliated Political Fund.

 The Standing Orders Committee has taken on board the views expressed